FabioChiodini/blog.kiodo.it/exampleSite/content/post/PKSBasics.md

 # Conclusion

-It was a great learning experience so hopefully the same applies to You.
+It was a **great learning experience and I discovered a lot of tools that can make our life easier** so hopefully the same applies to You.

 Stay tuned for more :)